Abishethvarman/programming-resources/README.md

 # How To Make Your First Pull Request

-Replace `<NAME Mentioned In Issue>` with your GitHub username in this guide.
+Replace `<name-of-the-issue>` with your GitHub username in this guide.